 Images are easier to recall than text.
 So this technique is used where one can portray the text written and it will never go away from the memory.

-Mnemonics for UPSC is an effective memorizing tool to help Civil Services aspirants retain large amounts of information in a creative way.
+Mnemonics for UPSC is an effective memorizing tool to help Civil Services aspirants creatively retain large amounts of information.